Code-Institute-Submissions/Dark-Luna/README.md

 ### Scope ###

-An easy to navigate and responsive website that is fun to use and allows users to perform CRUD operations.
+An easy to navigate and responsive website that is fun to use and allows users as well as site owners, to perform CRUD operations.
 Users can sign up and, once logged in, the can either buy products or book appointments.
 These users manage their purchases and bookings, meaning they can edit and delete them when they want.
 Also, they can update their password and username and even delete their account.

 ## Structure of the website ##